What the house rules should contain

 As there is no obligation to approve and have a house code, there is also no binding form or universal model.
 For this reason, it is not even recommended to use templates downloaded from the internet, but to write it to suit the circumstances of the house.
 While some of the principles can be applied anywhere, many things may be specific to your house – for example, because of the many thefts, there is an emphasis on security in the house, mentioning the presence of cameras on the house and in the common areas, or regulating the use of the common bike or pram room.

-The procedure is that usually the JCC committee prepares a draft of the rules it considers important for the functioning of the house.
+The procedure is such that usually the JCC committee prepares a proposal of rules that it considers important for the functioning of the house.
 Ideally, it will send them to the owners in advance for comments, which they can then incorporate or deal with.
 Subsequently, the agreement of a majority of the JVU members present at the meeting is assumed.
 Once approved, the rules are usually posted downstairs in the lobby or in one of the common areas of the building.
+Rules concerning nighttime quiet, such as the prohibition of loud activities after 10 p.m., are then often posted in the lobby of the building.

-The house rules may also formally form part of the statutes of the HOA or cooperative.
-While the HOA bylaws govern the most important principles, the HOA house rules can go into detail and specifics, including how to enforce them.
+House rules may also formally form part of the statutes of the HOA or cooperative.
+While the condominium bylaws govern the most important principles, the condominium rules can go into more detail and specific matters, including how to enforce them.
 However, in such a case, even a change to the details relating to waste segregation must be approved under the bylaws amendment regime, which may not always be practical.

 Of course, the house rules must not conflict with public order, good morals and the law, in particular the new Civil Code.

-Hint: We have written in our separate article what all is contained in a well-written statute of an HOA or housing cooperative.
+Hint: We have written in our separate article what all is contained in well-written articles of association of condominiums or housing cooperatives.

 The House Rules do not apply only to the owners of flats